clkim/DeepLearningPython35/README.md

 `cd` into the directory _DeepLearningPython35_ if not already there.

 Estimated time: 15 mins.
-The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
+The commands shown in the text area below do the following listed items; the text area also shows the _Terminal_ console response to the commands:
-- First run `docker pull continuumio/miniconda3:yy.x.x-x` to download the _Miniconda_ image (based on Python 3.X), a minimal installer for Python and _conda_, a package manager as well as an environment manager tool; Miniconda is a small version of Anaconda, which is a very popular data science platform; the download source is the Docker hub [docker-miniconda](https://hub.docker.com/r/continuumio/miniconda3)
+- First run `docker pull continuumio/miniconda3:yy.x.x-x` to download the tagged _miniconda3_ image (based on Python 3.X), a minimal installer for Python and _conda_, a package manager as well as an environment manager tool; Miniconda is a small version of Anaconda, which is a very popular data science platform; the download source is the Docker hub [docker-miniconda > Tags](https://hub.docker.com/r/continuumio/miniconda3/tags)
 - Then run `docker image ls` to verify the image _continuumio/miniconda3_ (with Tag _yy.x.x-x_) is downloaded
-- Now run the given `docker` command to create a new container layer over the downloaded image
+- Now run the below given `docker` command to create a new container layer over the downloaded image
   - At the interactive shell command line inside the new container, we can look for the conda version, with `conda --version`
   - (May be prompted to update to a new version of conda; if so, go ahead and follow the prompts to update)
   - Double-check that the Python packages we want to install are not present, and that there is only the `base` (python virtual) environment